gvwilson/thirdbit/_posts/2019/2019-05-30-software-engineering-revisited.md

-    -   This can be answered with some API calls or via [GHTorrent](http://ghtorrent.org/), but right away we have to decide whether we mean "original repositories" or "all repositories including forks", and whether we're including repositories that haven't been touched in---hm, how long?
+    -   This can be answered with some API calls or via [GHTorrent](http://ghtorrent.org/), but right away we have to decide whether we mean "original repositories" or "all repositories including forks", and whether we're including repositories that haven't been touched in—hm, how long?
 -   How many people contribute to the average project?
     -   It isn't feasible to examine every project, and they're constantly changing,